Eduard-GM/strategy-comparison/README.md

 The experiments show that no single strategy consistently outperforms across assets:

-In strong uptrends like BTC, MSFT or SPY, simple EMA crossovers outperformed — just staying in the market paid off.
+In strong uptrends like BTC, MSFT or SPY, simple EMA crossovers outperformed, just staying in the market paid off.
 In choppier assets like EURUSD or GOLD, the stop-loss versions helped reduce damage, but also missed rebounds.

 Triple EMA helped smooth entries/exits, but sometimes reacted too slowly.